What Is A PFIC – The Latest On What You Need To Know

 What Is A PFIC?
 The PFIC Test

-- PFIC Asset Test: 50% or more of the corporation’s total assets are passive assets (passive assets are investments that produce interest, dividends and/or capital gains)
+- PFIC Asset Test: 50% or more of the corporation’s total assets are passive assets.
+Passive assets are investments that produce interest, dividends and/or capital gains.

-Finally, a foreign holding company that possesses passive investments (like rental real estate or government bonds) would be subject to PFIC regulations if the company is set up as a corporation.
+Finally, a foreign holding company that possesses passive investments (like rental real estate or government bonds) would be subject to PFIC regulations if it is set up as a corporation.

 Why PFIC Taxation?

-An option that investors have is to seek qualification of a PFIC investment as a qualified electing fund (QEF).
-This may reduce the PFIC tax rate on certain transactions but also forces the investor to pay taxes even on income earned by the foreign company that is not distributed to shareholders.
+An option that investors have is to seek the qualification of a PFIC investment as a qualified electing fund (QEF).
+This may reduce the PFIC tax rate on certain transactions.
+It also forces the investor to pay taxes even on income from the foreign company in which there has been no distribution to shareholders.

-Section 1291 Fund
+Section 1291 Fund And Excess Distributions

 The Section 1291 Fund election (Excess Distribution) is the default taxation method unless the taxpayer chooses either of the two alternatives.

-- The part of the distribution received from a section 1291 fund in the current tax year that is greater than 125% of the average distributions received in respect to such stock by the shareholder during the 3 preceding tax years (or, if shorter, the portion of the shareholder’s holding period before the current tax year; or
+- The part of the distribution received from a section 1291 fund in the current tax year that is greater than 125% of the average distributions received in respect to such stock by the shareholder during the three preceding tax years (or, if shorter, the portion of the shareholder’s holding period before the current tax year; or

-- Furthermore, all dividends are still required to be reported on Schedule B of the income tax return but any capital gains or losses do not get reported on Schedule D.
+- Furthermore, all dividends are still subject to reporting on Schedule B of the income tax return, but any capital gains or losses do not get reported on Schedule D.